 It can be easy as a real estate agent to want to pass up on partial leads.
 Having only the property address may elicit feelings of too much work that may not be worth pursuing.
 On the contrary, following up on any lead, partial or otherwise, can be the ticket to steering a homeowner toward selling their home with a little persistence and some artful searching.

 No lead is a bad lead, so partial leads should always have its own follow-up plan in your marketing strategy.
-You never know when someone curious about their home value, through your Home Value Leads landing page for example, may be thinking of selling in the near or even distant future, so it’s good to have them in your pipeline.
+You never know when someone curious about their home value, through your Home Value Leads real estate landing page for example, may be thinking of selling in the near or even distant future, so it’s good to have them in your pipeline.
 However, in order to capitalize on these leads, it’s important to follow these simple steps consistently.

 How to Make a Partial Lead Complete